omshete96/Customer-Service-Chatbot/README.md

-# Customer-Service-Chatbot
+# Customer Service Chatbot

-"Rule-based chatbot built with Python (Flask) for customer service.
-Responds to basic queries like greetings and help.
-Features a stylish, responsive front-end with interactive chat functionality."
+A simple rule-based chatbot built using Python (Flask) for customer service.
+It responds to basic customer queries like greetings, help, and status updates, providing an interactive and visually appealing chat interface.

+## Features
+- Rule-based responses.
+- Stylish and responsive UI using HTML, CSS.
+- Simple interaction and chatbot flow.

+## Technologies Used
+- Python (Flask)
+- HTML, CSS